 Any lawsuit that seeks damages due to negligent care and treatment by a healthcare provider, be it a doctor, nurse, therapist, or another medical provider, is generally referred to as a medical malpractice lawsuit.
 In order to establish a medical misconduct case, the medical malpractice attorney must prove that

 iii) you sustained a loss or damages as a result of that injury.

 Proving that a health care provider was negligent is done by showing that the treatment was below the standard of care that a reasonably careful physician would have been provided under the same or similar circumstances.

-Any health care provider can be held liable for medical malpractice.
-This includes anesthesiologists, emergency care professionals, nurses, pharmacists, technicians, therapists and other medical providers.
-Hospitals, ambulatory surgical centers or out-patient surgery centers, medical centers and nursing homes can also be negligent.
+Any health care provider can be held liable for medical negligence by a medical malpractice lawyer.
+This includes anesthesiologists, emergency care professionals, nurses, pharmacists, technicians, therapists, and other medical providers.
+Hospitals, ambulatory surgical centers or out-patient surgery centers, medical centers, and nursing homes can also be negligent.

-There are a variety of situations in which medical malpractice occurs.
-Examples of medical malpractice include, but are not limited to, the following:
+There are a variety of situations in which medical misconduct in Colorado occurs.
+Examples of medical misconduct include, but are not limited to, the following:

 - surgical errors